-- Given lower debt repayment obligations, it enables the companies to borrow more to support business requirements.
+- Lower debt repayment obligations enable the companies to borrow more to support business requirements.

-The interest expense incurred during the period is not paid out in cash, rather it is added back to the outstanding balance, and hence the ending debt balance increases due to accrued interest expenses.
-Subsequently, the following year the interest rate is applied to the higher ending balance.
-Given the compounding nature, a PIK debt results in higher lifetime interest expenses as compared to a normal debt.
+The interest expense incurred during the period is not paid out in cash, rather, it is added back to the outstanding balance, and hence the ending debt balance increases due to accrued interest expenses.
+Subsequently, the interest rate is applied to the higher ending balance the following year.
+Given the compounding nature, a PIK debt results in higher lifetime interest expenses than a normal debt.

 Some of the major advantages of payment-in-kind interest are as follows:

-- It is suitable for borrowers who face liquidity issues owing to growing business operations.
+- It is suitable for borrowers facing liquidity issues due to growing business operations.
 The cash available due to non-payment of interest can be used for various business needs.

 - Most PIK loans are unsecured in nature, which means that they don’t have any collateral requirements.
 It is useful for borrowers.

-- The lenders or investors of PIK debt instruments earn a relatively higher return as compared to that of normal debt instruments.
+- The lenders or investors of PIK debt instruments earn a relatively higher return than normal debt instruments.